ooni/spec/README.md

 explain the assumption we make in them and make it possible to create independent implementations.

+To get an introduction of how we operate from the point of view of ooniprobe, i.e. the software that users can install, please see [the specific documentation describing that](probe).
+New developers would ideally want to be familiar with this document to understand the context.

+## Terminology

 *Nettests*

 Are network experiments in a box that deliver some meaningful results to end users.

+*Probe*

+The software that users runs to perform nettests.

 *Techniques*